department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/mhv-profile-research/research-strategy.md

 5. How Veterans use the profile and personal information sections of MHV

 ### Outcome
-Our ultimate goal is to come up with a strategy for how we should move forward with rolling the MHV profile into the VA.gov profile.
-Our findings from this research will inform our strategy.
+The findings from this research will inform our strategy for how we should move forward with rolling the MHV profile into the VA.gov profile.

 ### Research questions
 #### About the profile/Personal Information section